simonwhisper/Whisper-UBM-SDK-Android/README.md

 To add whisper ubm to your android studio project

-1. Create libs folder if you dont already have one myproject/app/libs
+1. Create libs folder if you don't already have one myproject/app/libs

 2. Add WhisperUBM.arr to libs (you can find this at /WhisperSDK_DemoApp/app/libs)